 - If you are a preferred supplier: specify the fee already negotiated with the Client, you will receive a quarterly invoice for all your activities on the platform.

-- Immediate settlement (if available): you may choose to activate this option, which is charged €20 per day and allows you to be paid within three days after the validation of your Activity Report by the Client.
+- Immediate payment (if available): you may choose to activate this option, which is charged at €20 per day and allows you to be paid within three days after the Client validates your Activity Report.

 If the Client is interested in your proposal and wishes to know more, they will contact you via the platform to schedule an interview (also called a Qualification Meeting - QM) alternatively, they may select your profile straight away.